-- primary purpose the medical care of the taxpayer or the taxpayer's spouse or dependent, or is related directly to such medical care. - (18) Section 264(b).-Certain Amounts Paid in Connection with Insurance Contracts.-Whether "substantially all" the premiums of a contract of insurance are paid within a period of 4 years from the date on which the contract is purchased.
-Also, whether an amount deposited is in payment of a "substantial number" of future premiums on such a contract. - (19) Section 264(c)(1).-Certain Amounts Paid in Connection with Insurance Contracts.-Whether § 264(c)(1) applies. - (20) Section 269.-Acquisitions Made to Evade or Avoid Income Tax.-Whether an acquisition is within the meaning of § 269. - (21) Section 274.-Disallowance of Certain Entertainment, Etc., Expenses.-Whether a taxpayer who is traveling away from home on business may, in lieu of substantiating the actual cost of meals, deduct a fixed per-day amount for meal expenses that differs from the amount prescribed in the revenue procedure providing optional rules for substantiating the amount of travel expenses for the period in which the expense was paid or incurred, such as Rev. Proc.
+(19) Section 264(b).-Certain Amounts Paid in Connection with Insurance Contracts.-Whether "substantially all" the premiums of a contract of insurance are paid within a period of 4 years from the date on which the contract is purchased.
+Also, whether an amount deposited is in payment of a "substantial number" of future premiums on such a contract.

+(20) Section 264(c)(1).-Certain Amounts Paid in Connection with Insurance Contracts.-Whether § 264(c)(1) applies.

+(21) Section 269.-Acquisitions Made to Evade or Avoid Income Tax.-Whether an acquisition is within the meaning of § 269.

+(22) Section 274.-Disallowance of Certain Entertainment, Etc., Expenses.-Whether a taxpayer who is traveling away from home on business may, in lieu of substantiating the actual cost of meals, deduct a fixed per-day amount for meal expenses that differs from the amount prescribed in the revenue procedure providing optional rules for substantiating the amount of travel expenses for the period in which the expense was paid or incurred, such as Rev. Proc.
 97-59, 1997-2 C.B.
-593, or its successor, Rev. Proc.
+594, or its successor, Rev. Proc.
 98-64, 1998-2 C.B.
+825.

-825. - (22) Section 302.-Distributions in Redemption of Stock.-Whether § 302(b) applies when the consideration given in redemption by a corporation consists entirely or partly of its notes payable, and the shareholder's stock is held in escrow or as security for payment of the notes with the possibility that the stock may or will be returned to the shareholder in the future, upon the happening of specific defaults by the corporation. - (23) Section 302.-Distributions in Redemption of Stock.-Whether § 302-(b) applies when the consideration given in redemption by a corporation in exchange for a shareholder's stock consists entirely or partly of the corporation's promise to pay an amount based on, or contingent on, future earnings of the corporation, when the promise to pay is contingent on working capital being maintained at a certain level, or any other similar contingency.
+(23) Section 302.-Distributions in Redemption of Stock.-Whether § 302(b) applies when the consideration given in redemption by a corporation consists entirely or partly of its notes payable, and the shareholder's stock is held in escrow or as security for payment of the notes with the possibility that the stock may or will be returned to the shareholder in the future, upon the happening of specific defaults by the corporation.

+(24) Section 302.-Distributions in Redemption of Stock.-Whether § 302(b) applies when the consideration given in redemption by a corporation in exchange for a shareholder's stock consists entirely or partly of the corporation's promise to pay an amount based on, or contingent on, future earnings of the corporation, when the promise to pay is contingent on working capital being maintained at a certain level, or any other similar contingency.

-(24) Section 302.-Distributions in Redemption of Stock.-Whether § 302(b) applies to a redemption of stock, if after the redemption the distributing corporation uses property that is owned by the shareholder from whom the stock is redeemed and the payments by the corporation for the use of the property are dependent upon the corporation's future earnings or are subordinate to the claims of the corporation's general creditors.
+(25) Section 302.-Distributions in Redemption of Stock.-Whether § 302(b) applies to a redemption of stock, if after the redemption the distributing corporation uses property that is owned by the shareholder from whom the stock is redeemed and the payments by the corporation for the use of the property are dependent upon the corporation's future earnings or are subordinate to the claims of the corporation's general creditors.
 Payments for the use of property will not be considered to be dependent upon future earnings merely because they are based on a fixed percentage of receipts or sales.

-(25) Section 302.-Distributions in Redemption of Stock.-Whether the acquisition or disposition of stock described in § 302(c)(2)(B) has, or does not have, as one of its principal purposes the avoidance of federal income taxes within the meaning of that section, unless the facts and circumstances are materially identical to those set forth in Rev. Rul.
+(26) Section 302.-Distributions in Redemption of Stock.-Whether the acquisition or disposition of stock described in § 302(c)(2)(B) has, or does not have, as one of its principal purposes the avoidance of federal income taxes within the meaning of that section, unless the facts and circumstances are materially identical to those set forth in Rev. Rul.
 85-19, 1985-1 C.B.
 94, Rev. Rul.
 79-67, 1979-1 C.B.
 128, Rev. Rul.
 77-293, 1977-2 C.B.
 91, Rev. Rul.
 57-387, 1957-2 C.B.
 225, Rev. Rul.
 56-584, 1956-2 C.B.
 179, or Rev. Rul.
 56-556, 1956-2 C.B.
 177.

-(26) Section 302(b)(4) and (e).-Redemption from Noncorporate Shareholder in Partial Liquidation; Partial Liquidation Defined.-The amount of working capital attributable to a business or portion of a business terminated that may be distributed in partial liquidation.
+(27) Section 302(b)(4) and (e).-Redemption from Noncorporate Shareholder in Partial Liquidation; Partial Liquidation Defined.-The amount of working capital attributable to a business or portion of a business terminated that may be distributed in partial liquidation.